 (Comparison between two content types in Site Analytics.)

-Creating the different tags for keywords and pages is super simple.
-You can upload from a spreadsheet, add on the fly, or even select keywords or pages right within the platform and in two-clicks, you can into the pre-created tags you set-up.
+Creating different tags for keywords and pages is super simple.
+You can upload from a spreadsheet, add on the fly, or even select keywords or pages right within the platform to segment based on your pre-created tags in just two clicks.

-In our platform knowledge base for platform users, there’s amazing detail on how to set-up segmentation within seoClarity, here are some quick links that I thought would be helpful for current clients only:
+In our platform knowledge base for platform users, there’s amazing detail on how to set up segmentation within seoClarity.

 How to Set Up Filters for Content Types

-Creating content type groups lets you segment keywords and analyze pages based on common patterns.
+Creating content type groups lets digital marketers segment keywords and analyze pages based on common patterns.
 For example, use them to compare homepages with product pages, or compare different classifications of category pages.

 The following steps will help you set up a content type filter: